-Scenario Parameter Units Results Module D Transport to waste processing by Container ship - Fuel consumption litre/km 0.0041 Transport to waste processing by Container ship - Distance km 158 Transport to waste processing by Container ship - Capacity utilisation % 50 Transport to waste processing by Container ship - Density of Product kg/m3 7850 consumed by the manufacturing process (internally sourced scrap is not include and loads are calculated by including the burdens of recycling and the benefit of This study is concerned with the secondary production route and more scrap is re recovered at end of life.
-The net effect of this is that module D mainly models the input (secondary material) to the steelmaking process.
-The resulting scrap credit/burden is calculated based on the global "value of scrapes." f avoided primary pro quired as input to the e burdens associated duction. system thar with the scr Recycled Content kg 985 Re-used Content kg 0 Recovered for recycling kg 920 Recovered for re-use kg 0
+Scenario Parameter Units Results Module D Transport to waste processing by Container ship - Fuel consumption litre/km 0.0041 Transport to waste processing by Container ship - Distance km 158 Transport to waste processing by Container ship - Capacity utilisation % 50 Transport to waste processing by Container ship - Density of Product kg/m3 7850 balance between total scrap arisings recycled from fabrication, installation and end of life and scrap consumed by the manufacturing process (internally sourced scrap is not included in this calculation).
+These benefits and loads an calculated by including the burdens of recycling and the benefit of avoided primary production.
+This study is concerned with using Direct Reduced Iron (DRI) and steel scrap in the EAF in nearly equal proportions, secondary production route using steel scrap only, more scrap is required as input to the system than is recovered end of life.
+In DRI production route only, a large amount of net scrap is generated over the life cycle as the Direct Reduced Iron (DRI) is primarily from virgin sources and there is a high end of life recycling rate for reinforcing steep products.
+As nearly equal proportions of DRI and steel scrap were used in the billet production route, the net effect that module D mainly models the credits associated with the scrap output. iei production route, in e nei eneci The resulting scrap credit/burden is calculated based on the global "value of scrap" approach (/worldsteel 2011).
+Recycled Content kg 473 Re-used Content kg 0 Recovered for recycling kg 920 Recovered for re-use kg 0